krummja/ECStremity/README.md

     )
 ```

 Loop over the result set to update the position for all entities in the query.
-The query will always reutrn an up-to-date list containing entities that match.
+The query will always return an up-to-date list containing entities that match.

 ```python
 def loop(dt):